-Hamas grapples with leadership void after Yahya Sinwar’s death: who will succeed?
+Hamas grapples with leadership void after Yahya Sinwar’s death: Who will succeed?

 The death of Yahya Sinwar, the top leader of Hamas, has triggered a leadership crisis within the organization, sparking speculation over who will take the reins of the Palestinian resistance group.

-Sinwar, long described as the mastermind behind the “Al-Aqsa Flood” operation launched on October 7, 2023, against Israeli settlements near Gaza, is believed to have been killed by chance during a routine sweep by Israel, marking a significant loss for Hamas’ military wing, the Al-Qassam Brigades.
+Sinwar, long described as the mastermind behind the Al-Aqsa Flood operation launched on Oct.
+7, 2023, against Israeli settlements near Gaza, is believed to have been killed by chance during a routine sweep by Israel, marking a significant loss for Hamas’ military wing, the al-Qassam Brigades.

 Several prominent figures within Hamas are now viewed as potential successors, each with their own distinct influence and history within the organization.
 Here’s a closer look at these leading figures.

-Muhammad Deif: The elusive commander
+Muhammad Deif: Elusive commander

 Muhammad Deif, the long-serving commander of Hamas’ military wing, remains at the top of Israel’s most-wanted list.
 Deif, who has survived seven Israeli assassination attempts spanning from 2001 to 2024, has cemented his reputation as both a tactician and a symbol of Palestinian resilience.